Shivam24596/New-Python-Project/README.md

               This code initializes a Flask web application named netflix_html.
               The __name__ argument is used to determine the root path for the application.

-@netflix_html.route("/")
-def index():
-    return render_template("index.html")

-@netflix_html.route("/about")
-def about():
-    return render_template("about.html")

-@netflix_html.route("/data")
-def data():
-    con = sqlite3.connect(File_path)
-    cursor = con.cursor()
-    Net_data = cursor.execute("SELECT * FROM Net_data").fetchall()
-    con.close()
-    return render_template("data_table_fillin.html", Net_data = Net_data) ---

-                    In this Flask application, three routes are defined: the index route is associated with the root path ("/") and renders the "index.html" template when accessed.
-The about route is linked to the "/about" path and renders the "about.html" template.
-The data route, associated with "/data," establishes a connection to an SQLite database located at File_path.
-Finally, the "data_table_fillin.html" template is rendered, passing the fetched Net_data as a parameter, and the resulting HTML content is sent as a response when the "/data" route is accessed.

 if __name__=="__main__":